foronda/foronda.github.io/_posts/it/2016-05-18-network-infrastructure-upgrade-fs-cluster-migration.md

 ### Overview

-After Juniper Core switch configurations and network testing.
+After the extensive Juniper Core switch designs, configurations and network testing.
 The next step is to initiate migration of servers and workstations onto the new VLAN subnet.
 This document covers migrating the current Windows Server 2012 Failover Cluster with a File Server role onto a new subnet or network.
 The File server cluster infrastructure utilizes two VM file server nodes with VMware 3-Node clustering with vDS VLAN networking in place.

 ![File Server Cluster Design](https://dl.dropboxusercontent.com/u/33327425/images/it/network-infrastructure-upgrade/file-server-cluster/fs0.png)